 - Multigrain Rolls – Here is my Multigrain Bread recipe that you can turn into rolls.

 This dough is not ideal for a big loaf of bread.
-Instead, I recommend using a leaner dough, such as my sandwich bread recipe.
+Instead, I recommend using a leaner dough, such as my sandwich bread or whole wheat bread recipes.
 If you need an egg free dough, try homemade breadsticks instead.
 And if you love pizza, try these pizza pull apart rolls next!

 3 Success Tips